The other world

 The etymology of this word means “Peace” in Celtic and, by extension, “paradise”, Vindomagos gwenva in Breton.

-This shamanic art of evoking the dead was however prohibited among the Ases and Wotan alone practiced it as High Priest of the Ases.
-But Sidr would be the most appropriate term to translate our word “religion”, a concept that did not exist among the German-Scandinavians: they were “connected” by their beliefs and their rites…
+This shamanic art of evoking the dead was however prohibited among the Ases and Wotan only practiced it by the High Priest of the Ases.
+But Sidr would be the most appropriate term to translate our word “religion”, a concept that did not exist among the Germano-Scandinavians: they were “linked” by their beliefs and their rites…

 Siden in Old English still meant “magic” but, it now has a derogatory meaning, because post evangelical.
 Belonging to the family of “sacred earthworks” (rath in English), these are the mounds of the founding ancestors.